armaan6651/codemymobile-frontend/README.md

 # Codemymobilesocial

 This the frontend part for the task.
+The login email is codemymobile@gmail.com

 ## Backend Connection
 The connection url is available in src/providers/api.service.ts.